rhanka/sentech-forge/src/content/strategies/en/separation.md

 # IT Separation Strategy Bombardier/Airbus

-## CEO-level agreement • 15 FTE
+## CEO-level agreement

-IT systems separation scenario following C-Series acquisition.
-Facilitation of CEO-level agreement and execution management of part of the system with a team of 15 people.
+IT systems separation scenario following the C-Series acquisition.
+Built the evaluation framework balancing business impact and costs, facilitated the CEO-level agreement, and supported the implementation choices.